 The average household temperature and humidity are fine for the Pilea peperomioides.
 Where possible, avoid overly dry conditions, which usually means keeping the plant away from heating vents or baseboards.

 The Chinese money plant is hardy to freezing temperatures, but when kept indoors avoid exposing it to temperatures below 50 degrees Fahrenheit (10 degrees Celsius).
 However, a short period of cold exposure in the winter months may help to encourage blooming.

-The Pilea peperomioides benefits from monthly fertilization in the spring and summer months.
+Pilea peperomioides benefits from monthly fertilization in the spring and summer months.
 Use a balanced, all-purpose fertilizer for best results.
+For the amount to use, follow product label instructions.
 Avoid fertilizing during the fall and winter months when the plant has gone into dormancy.

 Potting and Repotting Pilea Peperomioides

-When properly cared for a Pilea peperomioides is fast-growing and can quickly fill its pot with roots and offshoots.
-Yearly repotting in the early spring or summer months to refresh the soil, remove offshoots (if you wish), and upgrade the pot size is recommended.
+When properly cared for, Pilea peperomioides is fast-growing and can quickly fill its pot with roots and offshoots.
+Yearly repotting in the early spring or summer months to refresh the soil, removing offshoots (if you wish), and upgrading the pot size is recommended.

 When choosing a pot for your Chinese money plant the most important thing to take into consideration is proper drainage.
 In short, ensure that the pot has a drainage hole!